saviosajanm/DesktopTasks/README.md

 ### Installation
 1. Go to the [releases page](https://github.com/saviosajanm/DesktopTasks/releases/) and download the latest installer "DesktopTasksInstaller.exe"

    ![Releases page](https://github.com/saviosajanm/DesktopTasks/blob/main/photos/downloadpage.png)

-2. After downloading the installer, run it and set the path you wish to install the application in
+2. After downloading the installer, run it and set the path you wish to install the application in.

    ![setup path](https://github.com/saviosajanm/DesktopTasks/blob/main/photos/setup1.png)

 3. Continue with the setup including deciding whether the app should have a desktop shortcut created or not, and then click "Install" to initiate the installation

    ![shortcut choice](https://github.com/saviosajanm/DesktopTasks/blob/main/photos/shortcut.png)

-5. Click "Finish" once the installation is done.
+4. Click "Finish" once the installation is done.

    ![installation finish](https://github.com/saviosajanm/DesktopTasks/blob/main/photos/complete.png)